vuejs/docs/src/guide/component-basics.md

 ```

 :::warning
-`v-is` value should be a JavaScript string literal:
+The `v-is` value is treated as a JavaScript expression, so we need to wrap the component name in quotes:

 ```html
 <!-- Incorrect, nothing will be rendered -->